 SeaVax is an ocean going platform that is autonomous, being solar and wind powered and in its final form - able to navigate as a drone that is COLREGS compliant - such as to be able to operate in fleets at substantially lower cost than the equivalent diesel powered boat where the operators have to pay for fuel and salary a crew.

-SeaVax is a trimaran configured as an ocean workhorse that is not designed for speed.
+SeaVax is a trimaran configured as an ocean workhorse that is not designed for speed but for operational efficiency.
 The designers say that there is no reason why the solar and wind propelled platform might not be affixed to a high speed hull for zero emission transportation.

 SPONSORS & FUNDING HISTORY